 - develop a lifelong appreciation for the performing arts.

 Want to see what our Dance Alive students have been up to?

 Calgary Dance Alive

 A parent-run association called Calgary Dance Alive drives the Dance Alive performing program.
 Parents of Dance Alive students are automatic members and obligated to be part of the association.
-The purpose of Calgary Dance Alive is to further develop the student's experience and exposure to the Arts by identifying, initiating and supporting activities and projects.
-In the past, activities for the students have included the Triple Threat weekend workshop and viewing productions at Stagewest and the Jubilee Auditorium.
-The association strives to provide a variety of performance venues each year for Christmas shows and year end performances.
+The purpose of Calgary Dance Alive is to provide experiences for the students that further immerse their exposure to the arts.
+In the past, activities for the students have included conventions, viewing various productions in the city and attending dance tours to places like New York and Disney World.
+The association strives to provide a variety of performance venues each year for Christmas shows and year end performances

-Dance Alive is responsible for organizing, executing and budgeting all aspects of the year-end recital, selection of performance venue and other activities throughout the year.
+Dance Alive is responsible for fundraising, volunteering at the year-end recital and organizing activities for the group throughout the year.

 The Association meets 4 times a year, from September to June and the parent’s commitment to attend these meetings is mandatory.
 While these commitments are not time consuming, they do require each member to take on volunteer duties and be willing to work together as a team to benefit the students in this performing program.